 When your ability to care for yourself or for a spouse, a family member or loved one is becoming problematic, it may be time to consider care.
 Care may begin with just a few hours a day to allow the family caregiver time to work, shop or for respite from the more demanding tasks like bathing, walking and transferring.
 Extended or full time care may be needed in cases of sharp declines in health.
 Whatever the need may be, the benefits and flexibility of home care remains the number one choice of seniors.

-When making the decision for home care, we advise you to consider the four fundamental areas of independent living:
+When making the decision for senior care in Chicago, we advise you to consider the four fundamental areas of independent living:

 - Transferring (walking)